urql-graphql/urql/docs/concepts/exchanges.md

 The first parameter to an exchange is a `forward` function that refers to the next Exchange in the chain.
 The second second parameter is the `Client` being used.
-Exchanges always return an `ExchangeIO` function (this applies to the `forward` funtion as well), which accepts the source of [_Operations_](../api/core.md#operation) and returns a source of [_Operation Results_](../api/core.md#operationresult).
+Exchanges always return an `ExchangeIO` function (this applies to the `forward` function as well), which accepts the source of [_Operations_](../api/core.md#operation) and returns a source of [_Operation Results_](../api/core.md#operationresult).